latouchek/assisted-installer-deepdive/README.md

 ## Part II : Using the Assisted Installer API

-In this part we will show how to deploy a 5 nodes OCP cluster y following the steps we mentioned above.
+In this part we will show how to deploy a 5 nodes OCP cluster by following the steps we mentioned above.
 Even though this lab is purely cli based it is recommended to have the [UI](http://192.167.124.1:8080/) on sight to understand the whole process.

 ### 1. Deploy  our first cluster with AI  API